How do I fix a felting problem?

 The fiber I’m using just won’t felt

-Some fibers take a very long time to felt manually.
 If I really want to use a fiber that is behaving badly, I will blend in a wool in the same or a close color that I know felts well.
 I will test the blend before I add it to my piece.
-Sometimes, I use a ratio of 3 parts fiber that won’t felt and 1 part fiber I know felts.
+I aim for a ratio of 3 parts fiber that won’t felt and 1 part fiber I know felts.
 If it still isn’t felting, I’ll add more of the second fiber.
 While I understand that you love the look of the original fiber, sometimes you have to sacrifice that a little bit to make it work.

 I don’t like the colors or the type of wool I used

-Hopefully, you used core wool for the base of your piece and it’s the topcoat that you are unhappy with.
 You have two options.
 You can remove the offending colors or you can add wool on top to cover them.
 If adding wool on top won’t distort, your piece, that’s generally easier.

 I usually prefer to remove the wool.
 You can loosen it with a small awl and carefully pull it off.
 This process takes time and patience.
 But it works well and there’s less damage to repair.
 If I want to get rid of large areas of the surface, I use a seam ripper.
 It gives you control over how deep you go and it zips the wool right off.